 The heat and lack of moisture in the air can present several practical challenges for day-to-day living.
-This article shares some tips and advice about how to stay well and comfortable, and your home and garden maintained during the driest months of the year.
+This article shares some tips and advice about how to keep yourself well and comfortable, and your home and garden maintained during the driest months of the year.

 Dealing with the dust and dander

-Grass that isn’t watered regularly turns corn yellow and exposes the dry dusty ground; and pathways in the countryside feel bone dry underfoot as dust, pollen, and other allergens become free to roam through an air bereft of moisture aided by light breezes which come and go throughout the day.
+Grass that isn’t watered regularly turns corn yellow and exposes the dry dusty ground beneath; and pathways in the countryside feel bone dry underfoot as dust, pollen, and other allergens become free to roam through an air bereft of moisture aided by light breezes which come and go throughout the day.

 Dust and dander are virtually unavoidable during the dry season, and stocking-up on boxes of soft tissue paper to help expel particles of dust and dander from your nose can be an effective first line of defense.

 A regular wet mop drawn across the floors throughout your home, and a generously dampened cloth wiped across all surfaces where dust gathers can be helpful in reducing any discomfort caused by dust blowing around indoors.

 If you wear glasses, regular cleaning can also alleviate eye irritation by preventing dust and pollen building-up on the lenses and frames.
 If you’re particularly sensitive you might acquire an air purifier for use indoors, but make sure it has an effective filter that traps allergens, otherwise micro particles of dander will simply get recirculated.